-When it comes to location, the highest average paycheck (about $98K per year) can be spotted in Woodbury, Minn.; Minneapolis, Minn. ($94K), Atlanta, Ga. (around $91K), and New York, N.Y. (approximately $65K) are the next top-paying cities.
-On the lower end is Duluth, Ga. at $47K.
-The highest pay by state can be found in Minnesota, where salaries average out at $78K annually.
+When it comes to location, the highest average paycheck (about $98K per year) can be spotted in Woodbury, Minn.; Minneapolis, Minn. ($94K), Atlanta, Ga. ($82K), and New York, N.Y. (approximately $65K) are the next top-paying cities.
+On the lower end is Duluth, Ga. at around $47K.
+By state, the highest pay levels are found in Minnesota, where the average Assurant, Inc. employee makes $76K annually.

 Years of Experience

 Respondents who have been working for five to nine years make around $55K annually on average.
 For those with one to four years of experience, median paychecks reach $46K per year.
 Overall, the greater share of Assurant, Inc. folks have 10-19 years of experience and earn an average about $69K annually.

 Being a Project Management Professional certainly has its perks — salaries approach around $106K per year and far exceed the paychecks of those without certification.
 Certified ITIL Leaders also rank high on the pay scale, with expected average earnings of $73K annually.
 It pays to have a Bachelor's Degree at Assurant, Inc. — these employees make the most at $60K per year.

 In this position, it pays to have Contract Negotiation in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $95K annually.
 A garden variety skill at Assurant, Inc. is Microsoft Office; approximately one-sixth of Assurant, Inc.'s people use it regularly.
 Three more common skills are Data Analysis, Microsoft Excel, and Customer Service.